Billy B. Van: Georges Mills, New Hampshire

 He also established his presence on a large lot right on the harbor, constructing a casino and a playhouse.
 He had both an indoor and outdoor studio, dressing rooms and accommodations for 75 people.
 He named the place Van Casino and took to calling Georges Mills "Van Harbor".

 In the summers, probably at a time when the New York stage was less active, he staged plays there.
 It is said that he brought up from New York such well-known stars as Ethel Barrymore, Jeanne Eagels, Marie Dressler and Fatty Hires, many of whom he acted with in the winter.
 A photo taken in Casino shows a lot of well-known stars.

 In 1915 he essayed the filming of several silent movies.
 This he did as part of a New York company, Equity Motion Pictures.
 Two of these were Zooloo Nightmare and The Lucky Hoodoo.

-Concerted effort in recent years has turned up some his films and the work to find the rest continues.
-John Tariot, a historian and restored of silent films, had set up a website devoted to Van's movie career.
+Concerted effort in recent years has turned up some of his films and the work to find the rest continues.
+John Tariot, a historian and restorer of silent films, set up a website devoted to Van's movie career.
 He has found Lucky Hoodoo, and another film Van made, Where are the Husbands? as well as others.

 In filming these movies, Van used the local folks as bit actors, making some of them go in blackface.
 One of the actors was a local, Lee Collins, who later had a career as a choreographer on Broadway.

 One article said, with some exaggeration, that Van owned all of Georges Mills except the jail.
 Another said that the initial thrill of local people with the stars and the technicians and the vehicles wore off.
 They disliked the actors "parading around in outlandish costumes and makeup and introducing their large snorting automobiles to the quiet village", not leaving room for the horse and buggies.
 An article stated that because of this he was run out of town—moving to nearby Newport, New Hampshire.